Camouflage Genuine Stingray Leather Wallet

 If you work a job where your wallet gets sat on, shoved into toolboxes, or crammed next to keys — stingray skin handles it.
 The calcified surface shrugs off scratches that would gouge cowhide.
 A camouflage stingray wallet that lasts isn't a marketing claim here; it's just the material doing what stingray does.

-If you carry a bifold but hate the "corporate accountant" look, the camo finish gives you an out.
+If you carry a bifold but hate the corporate-accountant look — the camo finish gives you an out.
 It reads dark and textured under indoor light, almost like charcoal.
 Step into daylight and the greens and browns separate.
-It's military-inspired without screaming tactical.
+Military-inspired without screaming tactical.

 If you've downsized from a chain wallet or trifold and need something that slides into a suit jacket, this fits.
 The 4⅜" × 3⅝" footprint is compact enough for a front pocket on most jeans.
 An exotic leather bifold for everyday carry that doesn't look like you're trying too hard.